libre-tube/LibreTube/README.md

 | Subtitles         | ✅  |
 | Comments          | ✅  |

+# Differences to NewPipe

+With NewPipe, the extraction is done locally on your phone and all the requests sent towards YouTube/Google are done directly from the network you're connected to and doesn't use a middleman server in between.
+Therefore Google can still access information such as the users IP address, besides that subscriptions can only be stored locally.

+LibreTube takes this one step further and proxies all requests via Piped (which uses the NewPipeExtractor).
+This prevents Google servers from accessing your IP address or any other personal data.
+Apart from that Piped allows syncing your subscriptions between LibreTube and Piped which can be used on desktop too.
+If the NewPipeExtractor breaks, it only requires an update of Piped and not LibreTube itself, therefore fixes usually arrive faster than in NewPipe.

+While LibreTube only supports YouTube, NewPipe also allows using other platforms like SoundCloud and media.ccc.de.
+Both are great clients for watching YouTube videos, it depends on the individuals use case which one fits the own needs better.

 ## 😇 Contributing

 Whether you have ideas, translations, design changes, code cleaning, or real heavy code changes, help is always welcome.
 The more is done, the better it gets!